 The Board of Directors is composed of eight directors in accordance with the company's articles.
-A change of director occurred in June 2022 and led to a change of the Audit Committee's chairman on the same date.
-The policies were approved by the Board of Directors on 21 December 2022.
+The policies were approved by the Board of Directors on 14 December 2023.

-The ORSA (Own Risk Solvency Assessment) report presenting the internal risk and solvency assessment for 2021 was approved at the Board of Directors meeting of 21 December 2022.
+The ORSA (Own Risk Solvency Assessment) report presenting the internal risk and solvency assessment for 2022 was approved at the Board of Directors meeting of 14 December 2023.